IsmaelMartinez/teams-for-linux/KNOWN_ISSUES.md

 You can **build your own Apple Silicon build from this repo yourself**, signed with your own local developer account keys.
 This is free, but the keys work only on our Mac.

-The steps below expect that you have NodeJS and Yarn installed (both are in Homebrew).
+The steps below expect that you have NodeJS and npm installed (both are in Homebrew).

 1. Download XCode (from AppStore)
 2. Open it